Updated on August 30th, 2022 by Bob Ciura

 Source: Portfolio Insight

-From a valuation perspective, Cisco is trading at a forward price-to-earnings (P/E) ratio of approximately 13X, less than the range in the past 5-years and within the range in the past decade.
-As a result, investors seeking retirement income to live off dividends can acquire a market leader yielding almost 3.5% with a safe dividend.
-In my opinion, Cisco is a long-term buy.
+IBM is trading at a forward price-to-earnings (P/E) ratio of approximately 14, within the range in the past 5-years.
+Consequently, investors seeking retirement income to create a passive income stream to live off dividends can acquire a stock yielding 5%+ with acceptable dividend safety.
+As a result, I view IBM as a long-term buy.

 Author Bio: Prakash Kolli is the founder of the Dividend Power site.
 He is a self-taught investor and blogger on dividend growth stocks and financial independence.
-Some of his writings can be found on Seeking Alpha, InvestorPlace, Insider Monkey, TalkMarkets, ValueWalk, The Money Show, Forbes, Yahoo Finance, FXMag, and leading financial blogs.
+Some of his writings can be found on Seeking Alpha, InvestorPlace, Business Insider, Nasdaq, TalkMarkets, ValueWalk, The Money Show, Forbes, Yahoo Finance, and leading financial blogs.
 He also works as a part-time freelance equity analyst with a leading newsletter on dividend stocks.
-He was recently in the top 100 and 1.0% (81st out of over 9,459) of financial bloggers as tracked by TipRanks (an independent analyst tracking site) for his articles on Seeking Alpha.
+He was recently in the top 1.0% and 100 (73 out of over 13,450) of financial bloggers as tracked by TipRanks (an independent analyst tracking site) for his articles on Seeking Alpha.

 Disclaimer: The author is not a licensed or registered investment adviser or broker/dealer.
 He is not providing you with individual investment advice.
 Please consult with a licensed investment professional before you invest your money.